-Everyone else will have new kit for the Boxing Day shoot, so why not your gundog?
+Everyone else will have new kit, so why not your gundog?
 David Tomlinson selects the best presents for gundogs with a practical purpose

-Comparing new kit at the Boxing Day shoot is all part of the festive fun, so make sure your gundog doesn’t miss out this year.
+Comparing new kit is all part of the festive fun, so make sure your gundog doesn’t miss out.
 David Tomlinson chooses the best presents for gundogs which have a practical purpose in the field.

 CHRISTMAS PRESENTS FOR GUNDOGS